-- Ensure that your standard recruitment process is focused as much as possible on assessing the candidate's behavior, attributes and potential to do the job. - Evaluate skills and competence during on-the-job training through skills profiling tools. - Test for any technical skills that are a prerequisite for doing the job (for example, numeracy, computer skills, experience operating heavy machinery, or business-level written English). - Manage expectations about the nature of the work.
+- ▲ Ensure that your standard recruitment process is focused as much as possible on assessing the candidate's behavior, attributes and potential to do the job. - ▲ Evaluate skills and competence during on-the-job training through skills profiling tools. - Test for any technical skills that are a prerequisite for doing the job (for example, numeracy, computer skills, experience operating heavy machinery, or business-level written Spanish). - ▲ Manage expectations about the nature of the work.
 Consider providing a workplace tour as part of the recruitment process, to ensure candidates understand what the job entails.

-Challenge your team to assess the level of local language (e.g. English/French) proficiency that's required for the role, and then tailor the interview process accordingly.
+Challenge your team to assess the level of Spanish or English that's required for the role, and then tailor the interview process accordingly.

-Some refugee candidates, especially those who have recently arrived in Canada, may not be proficient in English or French.
+Some refugee candidates, especially those who have recently arrived in your country, may not be proficient in Spanish or English.
 Many companies require a level of local language proficiency in the interview process that is higher than that required for the work itself.